Settling the genus of the $n$-prism: Ringel's reflection

-\begin{corollary}[Ringel~\cite{Ringel-nPrism}] There exists an embedding of $K_n \times K_2$ in the surface of genus \end{corollary} \begin{proof} Starting from a genus embedding of $K_{n+1}$, delete a vertex and set the facial cover to be the resulting face. \end{proof}
+\begin{corollary}[Ringel~\cite{Ringel-nPrism}] There exists an embedding of $K_n \times K_2$ in the surface of genus \end{corollary} \begin{proof} Starting from a genus embedding of $K_{n+1}$, delete a vertex and let the facial cover consist of just the resulting face. \end{proof}

 One can verify that for $n \equiv 2, 3, 6, 7, 10, 11 \pmod{12}$, the genus of this embedding matches that in Theorem~\ref{thm-main}.
-For the other residues, the genus of these embeddings are off by one from Ringel's conjecture, necessitating alternative constructions.
-When $n \equiv 1, 4 \pmod{12}$, facial covers with repeated vertices can still be used:
+For the other residues, the genus of these embeddings are off by one from Ringel's conjecture, necessitating alternative constructions involving larger facial covers.
+When $n \equiv 1, 4 \pmod{12}$, facial covers with overlapping vertices can still be used:

 \begin{corollary}[Ringel~\cite{Ringel-nPrism}] For $n \equiv 1, 4\pmod{12}$, there exists an embedding of $K_n \times K_2$ in the surface of genus